malvasochiara/signal-noise-simulator/README.md

 ## signal_builder.py

-The `signal_builder.py` script generates periodic signals by combining sinusoidal or square waves with random frequencies.
-It also includes an option to plot the generated signal.
+The `signal_builder.py`  generates periodic signals by combining sinusoidal or square waves with either random frequencies or user-defined frequencies.
 The signal can be configured through command-line arguments, and the script will return the generated signal and corresponding time values.
+An option to plot the generated signal is also available.

 ### Usage